SEC566: Implementing and Auditing Security Frameworks and Controls

 • Employ specific metrics to establish a baseline and measure the effectiveness of security controls

-• Audit each of the CIS Critical Controls, with specific, proven templates, checklists, and scripts provided to facilitate the audit process
+• Audit each of the CIS Controls with specific, proven templates, checklists, and scripts provided to facilitate the audit process

 During this course, students will participate in hands-on lab exercises that illustrate the concepts discussed in class.
 The goal of these labs is to complement and enhance the understanding of the defenses discussed in the course and to provide practical examples of how the Controls can be applied in a practical, real-world scenario.
+Throughout the course there is a Cyber42 simulation to practice responding to real-world events affecting the organizations cybersecurity program and defenses.

-Section 1: Preparing Student Laptops for Class, How to Use the AuditScripts CIS Critical Control Initial Assessment Tool, Asset Inventory with Microsoft PowerShell
+Section 1: Preparing Student Laptops for Class, How to Use the AuditScripts CIS Control Initial Assessment Tool, Asset Inventory with Microsoft PowerShell

 Section 2: How to Use Veracrypt to Encrypt Data at Rest, How to Use Mimikatz to Abuse Privileged Access, Understanding Windows Management Instrumentation (WMI) for Baselining

-Section 3: How to Use Microsoft AppLocker to Enforce Application Control, Using PowerShell to Test for Software Updates, How to Use the CIS-CAT Tool to Audit Configurations, How to Parse Nmap Output with PowerShell
+Section 3: How to Use Microsoft AppLocker to Enforce Application Control, Using PowerShell to Test for Software Updates, How to Use the CIS-CAT Tool to Audit Configurations, CIS Navigator, How to Parse Nmap Output with PowerShell

 • Printed and electronic courseware